+Operation and maintenance labor cost was estimated assuming $100 per square meter of wetland area (Gross et al. 2007a).
+We estimated maintenance material and labor cost for the recirculation pumps using a cost factor of five percent of installed equipment costs.

 Effluent is processed in batches, and requires pumping back to the building basement and temporary storage following RVFW treatment and preceding the disinfection step.
 Multiple 5,000 gallon HDPE tanks are used for RVFW effluent storage.
 Three tanks, or 15,000 gallons, of storage capacity are required for the building scale, mixed wastewater scenario.
 Two tanks are required for the building scale, graywater scenario.
-These tanks come fully assembled.
+The tanks come fully assembled.
 A 100 percent cost factor was applied to tank cost as an estimate of installation and ancillary equipment cost.

-Electricity costs for recirculation and pumping to the storage tanks were included in the analysis.
+Electricity cost for recirculation and pumping to the storage tanks was included in the analysis.
 The cost of earthwork was not considered, and assumed to be incidental to construction of other building and landscaping requirements.
 Inter-unit piping and associated instrumentation and control costs were assessed using the direct and indirect cost factors, Sections 3.2.3 and 3.2.4.

 Building & District Reuse